APSTurk/APSTurk.github.io/_includes/frontstuff.md

 ## Uses and Challenges of Mechanical Turk

-Workshop to be delivered at the 2015 Association for Psychological Science Conference
+Workshop to be delivered at the [2015 Association for Psychological Science Convention](http://www.psychologicalscience.org/index.php/convention)

 ## Authors